 Sponsoring your local kids football team or social clubs are great ways to get your brand and services recognized by your local community.

 There’s the element of goodwill too.
 If the local community see you invested into good local causes, it increases their inclination to provide you’re agency with business.

+Sponsorship’s are difficult to cost up.
+How much do you pay your local kids team to have your letting agency name on their t-shirt?
 What about tracking their effectiveness – how do you know how much business you received via paying £500 to your local social club?